developerfromjokela/wilmonium/README.md

 # Wilmonium
-Wilmonium, chrome extension for improving Wilma experience in your browser
+Wilmonium, Chrome & Firefox extension for improving Wilma experience in your browser

 ## Features